teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 > to any other type as we review and revise this design.
 It may turn
 > out to omit things that we need.

+> XXXX We need a way to say which fields here are included in outgoing CREATE
+> cells.

     ; A SNIPRouterData is a map from integer keys to values for ; those key.
     SNIPRouterData = {